Do You Auto-Renew Your Breakdown Cover?

 Do you find that staying loyal to a company means paying more once they have hooked you in with their introductory offer?

-These days businesses that supply a product or service may not being giving loyal customers the best value for money anymore.
+These days businesses that supply a product or service may not be giving loyal customers the best value for money anymore.

 This typical for services like: